Cutoff for mixtures of permuted Markov chains: reversible case: Models and main results

 The previous notion of degree is also intimately related to Fourier analysis: from \cite{ellis2011intersecting}[Thm.
 7], it coincides with the \emph{Fourier degree} of $f$, which is the least integer $d \geq 0$ such that all Fourier coefficients of $f$ corresponding to irreducible representations of dimension $k > d$ are zero.
 We do not know whether the considerations of these notions of degree could lead to better concentration inequalities.
 The use of Fourier analysis, in particular character theory could definitely be of help at some point in the proof but other arguments seem to require more than the sole use of the characters.
 See Remark \ref{rk:representation_theory}. \end{remark}

 The presence of the operators $D$ and $U$ is a consequence of the proof.
 It follows the method of exchangeable pairs used by Chatterjee in the one-dimensional case to bound the log-Laplace transform, which can be done in terms of the functions $D^{k} \phi, U D^{k} \phi$.
 In the degree one case, these operators are trivial and thus need not be considered, but in the more general case an induction argument on the degree seems necessary, which is the reason why one needs to bound $\norm{D^{k} \phi}_{\infty}, \norm{\nabla D^{k} \phi}_{\infty}, \norm{ D^{k} U \phi}_{\infty}$ for all $k \leq d$.
 These quantities seem to lack good monotonicity properties that could simplify the bounds.
-However if we can control the coefficients of the polynomial directly as well as the number of monomials that do not evaluate to zero, the following proposition provides some control on the constants $C_D, C'_D, C_U$.
-These are rough bounds but can be sufficient for small degree functions, which is how the theorem is intended to be used.
+The following proposition provides some rough control on the constants $C_D, C'_D, C_U$, which will be sufficient for our purpose.